ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `[aggregator]/aggregate` with AggregateContinueReq as the payload and the media type set to "message/ppm-aggregate-continue-req".

-For each ProcessShare in AggregateContinueReq.seq received from the leader, the helper proceeds as follows:
+For each ProcessShare in AggregateContinueReq.process_shares received from the leader, the helper proceeds as follows:

 * If failed, then mark the report as failed and reply with a failed ProcessShare